felipelastra26/kickstarter-analysis/README.md

 1. To populate columns related to the outcomes, the following excel formulas were used:

--For first and last rows:
+- For first and last rows:
 ```
 =COUNTIFS(Kickstarter!D:D,"X",Kickstarter!F:F,"Y",Kickstarter!R:R,"plays")